Overview and Learning Goals

 Overview

-The interdisciplinary Gender, Sexuality, and Women’s Studies Program (GSWS) combines a variety of scholarly traditions to develop a culture of critical thinking about the intersections of gender, sexuality, race, and class.
-Drawing primarily on the humanities and the social sciences, courses in GSWS explore the social construction of identity and experience as well as how difference, marginalization, and resistance exist within and across cultures and historical periods.
+The interdisciplinary Gender, Sexuality, and Women’s Studies Program (GSWS) combines numerous scholarly traditions that engage critical inquiry around the intersections of gender, sexuality, race, and class.
+Drawing primarily on the humanities and the social sciences, courses in GSWS deconstruct gendered and sex normative structures of power as well as the multiplicity of identites and experience across cultures and historical periods.
 In its curriculum and its faculty research, GSWS explores the multiple directions that feminist and queer scholarship and activism take locally, nationally, and transnationally.

 Learning Goals